neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 Relationship between stimulus strength and the current action specific potential.
 :::

+---
+> ⏳ 10 min

 ***Q: In [the curious behavior of stickleback fish](https://www.jstor.org/stable/10.2307/24944080), Lorenz writes "Sticklebacks will respond to our stimuli only when they are in breeding condition."
-Relate this statement to Lorenz's model of behavior.***
+Relate this statement to Lorenz's model of behavior (...
+What does breading condition do for action specific potential?
+How does breeding condition effect the stimulus threshold for eliciting a behavior? etc...)***

 ⏸️ PAUSE here for class-wide discussion